orlando/orlando.github.com/_posts/2012-01-22-quickstart-with-vcr-+-webmock.markdown

     @session.fans.respond_to?(:pull_data).should be_true
   end

-  it 'should retrieve data from hattrick already parsed with Nori (returns a hash with snake_cased keys instead of xml)' do
+  it 'should retrieve data from hattrick already parsed' do
     @session.fans.data.should_not == nil
     @session.fans.data.class.should == Hash
     @session.fans.data[:file_name].should == 'fans.xml'